 A visit to Santa Claus Village Finland was one of our top holiday goals for experiencing Christmas in Lapland.
-We made the long family trip to the northern capital of Rovaniemi from Canada in December.
-Our boys were incredibly excited for the chance to meet the Finnish Santa Claus, Father Christmas.
+We made the flight for a family trip to the northern capital of Rovaniemi from Canada in December.
+Our boys were incredibly excited aboutthe chance to meet the Finnish Santa Claus, Father Christmas.
 But we couldn’t have expected just how special meeting Santa at Santa Claus Village Rovaniemi would be.

 Santa Claus Village isn’t the only Christmas attraction in Rovaniemi, but it is no doubt the most famous.
 Not only is it filled with incredible Christmas attractions, but it’s also home to the Santa Claus Main Post Office.
 This is where the mail from around the world sent to Santa Claus is sorted and delivered.
 On top of that, the sheer variety of attractions, and its convenient location make Santa’s Village Rovaniemi a top spot to experience Lapland in a weekend.